Claire Atherton: Work beyond editing

 Atherton is regularly invited to lead masterclasses and workshops for emerging filmmakers, both in France and internationally, at institutions such as La Fémis (Paris), HEAD – Haute école d'art et de design (Geneva), Elías Querejeta Zine Eskola (San Sebastián) or EICTV—La Escuela Internacional de Cine y TV (San Antonio de Los Baños, Cuba).
 She frequently contributes essays published in specialized books and occasionally online.
 Her essay “The Art of Editing” is featured in the anthology Montage, co-published by HEAD and MAMCO.

 In November 2023, she was invited to curate an exhibition of works by Chantal Akerman at La Virreina Centre de la Imatge in Barcelona.
 Facing The Image, her first curatorial project, was later presented at Artium Museoa in Vitoria-Gasteiz in May 2025.’

+Commitment to Feminism

+In the late 1970s, she took part in the collective Les Répondeuses (1977–1984), which broadcast a daily feminist news bulletin via a telephone answering machine, based on messages left on a dedicated phone line.
+The messages included practical information such as meeting schedules and drop-in hours at feminist support centers and advocacy organizations, calls for demonstrations, classified ads, or testimonies from women who had experienced violence.

+In 1982, she participated in the creation of the Centre Audiovisuel Simone de Beauvoir, “a feminist audiovisual center for archiving and production,” chaired by Delphine Seyrig.
+She served as the Centre’s technical video manager, overseeing equipment maintenance, copy management, and format transfers.
+She contributed to the Centre’s productions, accompanied filmmakers on shoots—particularly Carole Roussopoulos—handled sound recording, and began working as a film editor.
+She also led introductory video workshops for women.
+In 1985, she co-directed a self-portrait of the Centre with Fani Adam and Nadja Ringart.

 Recognition

 In 2013, her work has been honoured with a comprehensive retrospective at the Grenoble Cinémathèque (France) — an unprecedented tribute to the body of work of an editor.

 In 2019, Atherton was awarded the Vision Award Ticinomoda at the 72nd Locarno International Film Festival,’ becoming the first woman to receive the honor.
 Since its inception in 2013, the award "both highlights and pays tribute to someone whose creative work behind the scenes, as well as in their own right, has contributed to opening up new perspectives in film".